A Knight-Wallace Fellowship Challenges Journalists to Take the Next Step

 “Because of the Knight-Wallace Fellowship, I was ready for the next step in my career.
 I am now the head of our investigative unit.
 A position I would not even have applied for, if the Fellowship didn’t teach me to dare.”

 A Knight-Wallace Fellowship recognizes accomplished journalists who are eager for growth and deeply committed to the future of journalism.
 We offer a unique opportunity: an academic year of study and collaborative learning at the University of Michigan to deepen knowledge, develop new ideas, learn new skills and address challenges facing the journalism industry.

 Each year we select up to 20 Fellows from all facets of journalism who are ready to take the next career step and join us for this once-in-a-lifetime opportunity.

 - Eight-month program of immersive study away from daily deadlines.

 - Individual study plans designed to develop topical depth, practical skills and broader perspectives.

-- Specialized resources and experts at the University of Michigan to guide research.
+- Specialized resources and faculty at the University of Michigan to guide research.

-- Private Seminars with visiting journalists, scholars and innovators for candid, off-the-record conversations.
+- Private seminars with newsroom innovators and world-renowned experts for candid, off-the-record conversations.

 - Workshops to sharpen your writing, technical skills and leadership ability.

-- $75,000 stipend – distributed as $8,750 monthly – from September through April for living expenses.
+- $75,000 stipend – distributed monthly from August through April for living expenses.
 All tuition and course fees are paid for by the fellowship.
 All fellowship trips – domestic and international – are covered.
 If the Fellow’s employer does not contribute to insurance coverage, health insurance is provided.

 - Spouses and partners are invited to partake in fellowship activities and can audit university courses as well.